Progress report for FW21-381

 The three treatments were as follows with four replicates of each.
 Each treatment and replicate were done in Year 1 (2022) and Year 2 (2023) of the project to see the year over year effect:

 The cover crop mix was composed of sunn hemp (Crotalaria juncea), cowpea (Vigna unguiculata), oil radish (Raphanus sativus), black oat (Avena strigosa), brown mustard (Brassica juncea), sorghum-sudan (Sorghum drummondii) and buckwheat (Fagopyrum esculentum) using the recommended seeding rate listed in Cover Crop Chart for Hawaii provided by co-PI Wang.

-Data collection was done every 2 months starting with the baseline collection conducted in February 2022 and subsequent collections in April, June, and August.
+Data collection was done every 2 months starting with the baseline collection conducted in February 2022 and subsequent collections in April, and August.
+This same schedule was also followed for Year 2, but without the baseline collection.
 Soil samples were collected systematically from approximately 10 cores per plot and were subjected to soil respiration test using Solvita gel system and a digital reader (Solvita and Woodend Laboratory), soil gravimetric soil moisture, and sent to Brookside Laboratories for nutrient analysis, including soil organic matter testing.